This section on business travel provides an overview of business customs and travel tips that may be useful during your time working in Mexico.

 Please note that health insurance is an important consideration.
 Travelers are responsible for ensuring that they have adequate health coverage while in Mexico.

 Mexico has no entry restrictions related to COVID-19 and there is no obligation to carry a COVID-19 test or to quarantine upon arrival.
 The U.S. Centers for Disease Control and Prevention (CDC) nonetheless encourages visitors to Mexico to be up to date with COVID-19 vaccines.
 The CDC has issued a Travel Alert Level 2 “Practice Enhanced Precaution for Mexico” stemming from recent cases of fungal meningitis infections and multidrug-resistant Salmonella outbreaks.
 Before planning any international travel, please review the CDC’s specific recommendations for vaccinated and unvaccinated travelers.

 Local Time, Business Hours, and Holidays

-Listed below are Mexican holidays for 2021.
-On these days, banks will not open and most businesses will be closed.
-Be aware of the popular “puentes,” which is the local term for when holidays fall near the weekend.
+Listed below are Mexican holidays for 2023.
+On these days, banks will not open, and most businesses will be closed.
+Be aware of the popular “puentes,” which is the local term for when holidays fall near the weekend and create a three-day weekend.
 As in the United States, holidays falling on a Thursday, Friday, Monday, or Tuesday are rapidly converted into long weekends and are not a good time to schedule business trips.
-Also review the Business Customs topic above for notes on business hours and meal times.
+Also review the Business Customs topic above for notes on business hours and mealtimes.

 Temporary Entry of Materials or Personal Belongings

-Please refer to the Customs, Regulations and Standards topic in the Temporary Entry section.
+Please refer to the Customs, Regulations, and Standards topic in the Temporary Entry section of this guide.